d-bev/d-bev/README.md

 # Completed Projects
 - [WebMatchingGame] - my first-ever attempt at making a matching game (with database functionality, which is broken).
 Created in a Web Development class.
 - [AndroidMatchingGame] - a Kotlin-based matching game, similar to Bejeweled.
 Created with another student in an Android App Development class.
+- [password-generator] - A simple and secure password generator for use in IT environments
 - A VM to run mypl programs (written in C++).
 This is currently in private repositories, and I'm in the process of moving and cleaning the code.
 Created in a Programing Languages Class.